 Streaming revenue has yet to replace album sales

-One off singles on playlist give musicians less of a creative impact
+One-off singles on playlists give musicians less of a creative impact

 Then, there’s the diminishing artistic impact of singles to consider when it comes to the current playlist-driven listening culture.
 Where artists used to be largely defined by albums they’d often throw years of work into, playlists give musicians much less of a chance to make an impression on listeners.
 Yes, playlists are helping musicians find audiences, but they can also lead to diminishing creative potency.
 Usually, singles don’t give musicians the amount of sonic or artistic freedom to stand on as albums do.

 Peruse some Spotify or Youtube playlists and you’ll probably find some artists you’ve never heard of racking up plays, views, and listeners in the millions.
 This is because playlist culture is great at bringing listeners to the party, but not converting them into devoted fans.
 The way most streaming platforms are currently set up allows listeners to “like” or “follow” an artist, but this often results in individual songs being added to personal listening libraries and not much else.
 Coming out with a great song that’s featured on popular playlists is definitely a good thing for artists, but it’s by no means a guarantee that musicians who win over true fans in the process.

 And where the goal of most musicians used to be to create broad music statements through collections of songs found on albums, many are now tempted to play the short game and focus on singles instead.
 The creative loss we could experience when musicians stop focusing their efforts on making great albums is something our culture has yet to accept or confront.

 The frustrating dichotomy is that playlists are ushering in an unprecedented era in music where music truly does come first, but in a way that often negatively impacts music creators.
 Like many things currently happening in our world, the real impact of playlists probably won’t be fully understood for some time, but the changes in music we’re already seeing are profound.